It’s very cold in Delhi at the moment…

 An eco-friendly mine?

-Posted by Adam Jadhav | Filed under notes, photography
+Posted by Adam Jadhav | Filed under madagascar

 Mining giant Rio Tinto has an ambitious conservation agenda in connection with its titanium mine near Tolagnaro, Madagascar.
 It has created conservation zones that it won’t mine and pledged to regrow the forests that it destroys.